Malcolm Slaney

 (600k) |

-Rewrite to automatically synthesize video of talking
+automatically synthesize video of talking heads.
+This

-scenes in the movie "Forrest Gump." |
+"Forrest Gump." |

 Original